-Describe the process for awarding funds to state recipients and how the state will make its allocation available Deliberate steps are taken to identify the providers, either units of local government or not-for-profit organizations, based on regional need and the ability to administer and expend the funds.
-The Department uses a formula based spreadsheet in order to determine the amount of ESG funding for each Continuum of Care (CoC).
-The spreadsheet includes statistical data for poverty, housing, population, etc These amounts are then provided to each CoC with a request for funding recommendations.
-They are asked to provide the organization name, amount of funding recommended to units of general local and the activities recommended for funding.
-The recommended organizations are required to submit a government, and non- completed application including a budget.
-The applications are reviewed for completeness by at least 2 profit organizations, staff persons.
-If necessary, a list of "Outstanding Application Requirements" is sent to the provider including community and detailing documentation that is still needed. faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other community-based organizations).
-(HOPWA only)
+Describe the process for Deliberate steps are taken to identify the providers, either units of local government or not-for-profit

+awarding funds to state organizations, based on regional need and the ability to administer and expend the funds.
+The

+recipients and how the Department uses a formula based spreadsheet in order to determine the amount of ESG funding for

+state will make its each Continuum of Care (CoC).
+The spreadsheet includes statistical data for poverty, housing,

+allocation available population, etc These amounts are then provided to each CoC with a request for funding

+recommendations.
+They are asked to provide the organization name, amount of funding recommended

+to units of general local and the activities recommended for funding.
+The recommended organizations are required to submit a

+government, and non- completed application including a budget.
+The applications are reviewed for completeness by at least 2

+profit organizations, staff persons.
+If necessary, a list of "Outstanding Application Requirements" is sent to the provider

+including community and detailing documentation that is still needed.

+faith-based

+organizations.
+(ESG only)

+Identify the method of

+selecting project sponsors

+(including providing full

+access to grassroots faith-

+based and other

+based and other

+community-based

+organizations).
+(HOPWA

+only)

 Describe how resources will be allocated among funding categories.
-Resources are allocated to eligible ESG activities based on Continuum of Care recommendations, as needs vary across the communities Describe threshold factors and grant size limits.
-ESG minimum grant award is \$25,000.
-Recipients must be a participating member of a Homeless Continuum of Care
+Resources are allocated to eligible ESG activities based on Continuum of Care recommendations, as needs vary across the communities Describe threshold factors ESG minimum grant award is \$25,000.
+Recipients must be a participating member of a Homeless and grant size limits.
+Continuum of Care